DEFRA/waste-tracking-service/docs/api-landing-page.md

 Prequisite Steps:

 1. Developers need to [sign-up for private beta](https://defra.github.io/waste-tracking-service/private-beta-comms-sign-up/).
-2. Before developers are issued with Receipt of Waste Production credentials, they must first demonstrate that they have implemented the specification in its entirety.
+2. Get the API Code.
+Before developers are issued with Receipt of Waste Production credentials, they must first demonstrate that they have implemented the specification in its entirety.
 This is to ensure that all scenarios have been implemented.
 They will then be issued a Client ID and Client Secret for the External Test environment.
 These will come via encrypted email.
+3. Begin testing by sending waste movements to the Waste Tracking Service.
+Some useful test scripts can [be found here](https://github.com/DEFRA/waste-tracking-service/blob/main/docs/api-testing-and-examples.md).

 The URL for the test environment: